 Technologies like cloud computing, AI, and machine learning have vastly expanded potential translation volume and changed the way content is produced and consumed.
-Despite advances in automated translation sophistication and availability, most of language service providers (LSPs) have been struggling to keep up with the massive increase in demand.
+Despite advances in automated translation sophistication and availability, most language service providers have been struggling to keep up with the massive increase in demand.

 Every successful business is, to one degree or another, a content creation business.

 The tsunami of online content we’re witnessing in the digital boom era should be good for language service providers, right?
 It certainly presents a whole host of fresh new opportunities for the prepared.

 First, we must be aware of where most content is coming from in the content economy:

 - Social media.
 Start with the most obvious.
 Every company with an online presence — that means basically any company — posts on social media regularly to remain relevant.

 - User reviews.
 The amount of online reviews is growing exponentially.
 Moreover, surveys show that buyers read, on average, 11 user reviews before making a purchasing decision.

 - SaaS platforms.
 There are thousands of software-as-a-service platforms.
 Each of them represents not just a product, but also a tremendous amount of content creation.

 - E-commerce.
 Translations of Alibaba product descriptions might make you chuckle, but the fact is that Alibaba translates 100 billion words every single day!